kube/kube.io/src/routes/intro.md

-I'm an alumni from [42](http://www.42.fr/), a pretty cool computer science school in Paris, France.

 During the last four years, I've been working a lot with web technologies, mostly from the JavaScript ecosystem.
 This brought me to work on JavaScript Piscine for 42, an intensive pedagogical two-week course.

 Architecture matters to me.
 Things have to stay clean and simple, and with this in mind I take time creating modules and boilerplates, trying to bring some purity in my work.